Short wave radio . . . – – – . . .

 So, HF radio (High Frequency), what’s that all about?
 Well, we all have heard about amateur radio and Morse code etc. HF radio, was and still is a good way to make contact with people across continents.
-Let’s forget about the Internet for a moment.
+Let’s forget about the Internet and telephones for a moment.
 The radio frequency band we are talking about is around the 1.5 to 30 Megacycles.
-I say High frequency but by today’s standards it is quite low.
-Our terrestrial TV gets to us using frequencies in the 800 Megacycle range.
+Radiated energy at the rate of a few tens of millions of times a second.
+I say High Frequency but by today’s standards it is very low.
+Our terrestrial TV lands onto your goggle box using frequencies in the 800 Megacycle range.

 The beauty of this HF range, is that radio signals radiated from an antenna connected to a transmitter, behave in an unusual way.
 The earth is surrounded by a band of charge particles called the Ionosphere, like a big balloon with the Earth in the middle.
 This invisible band sits at around 80-400Km above the Earth’s surface.
-This distance varies depending on time of day, year and temperature and so on.
+This distance varies depending on time of day, year, how much energy the Sun chucks out and temperature and so on.
 Now, with higher frequencies such as used in FM radio and TV etc. these signals tend to travel in a straight line from the antenna.
-Given the curvature of the Earth, you could have a line of sight from the antenna which is about 30 miles.
+Given the curvature of the Earth, you could have a line of sight from the antenna which is about 30 miles, hoping that there are not too many mountains in the way.
 So, trying to receive the signal further than that, you are a bit stuffed.
 However, the frequencies in the HF band have a tendency to travel upward and hit this Ionosphere.
 When they do, some of the energy bounces back to the Earth’s surface and again can get reflected back up to the Ionosphere and so it goes on.
-How exciting I hear you all cry.
+How exciting I hear you all cry and I can understand that, really.
 The interesting bit is that the angle by which these signals are bounced back and forth depends on the frequency of the radio wave.
 The higher the frequency, the more acute the angle.
-Now then, go and get your school geometry books.
+Now then, go and get your school geometry books, there will be an exam at the end of this article.
 Imagine a triangle forming points, one from the ground antenna, one from the Ionosphere and one back to the Earth’s surface where you have your receiver.
-As the angle is dependant on frequency, the position where the signal lands on the Earth’s surface to be received changes.
+As the angle is dependent on frequency, the position where the signal lands on the Earth’s surface to be received changes.
 Lets say you are transmitting In Albox on a frequency of 8 Megacycles.
-Someone in the U.K may be able to hear you.
+Someone in the U.K. Liverpool for example (probably just nicked the radio from a local store), may be able to hear you.
 Jolly good.
-Change your frequency to let’s say 4 Megacycles and the U.K listener goes deaf, but someone in Sweden hears you loud and clear.
+Change your frequency to let’s say 6 Megacycles and the U.K. listener in Liverpool goes deaf, but someone in Sweden hears you loud and clear.
 The other factor is as previously mentioned, the height of the Ionosphere changes with time of day and so on.
 This therefore, (trigonometry basics!) changes the location where the signal from Albox can be heard.
 You could get to Iceland let’s say (continent, not the store).

-Before the days of Internet, satellite communication etc. HF radio was the way to communicate over vast distances.
+Before the days of Internet, satellite communication etc, HF radio was the way to communicate over vast distances.
 During the War, HF was used to send encrypted Morse code, telemetry and speech, keeping in touch with all concerned.
-The colonies relied on radio to keep in touch with the mother land and the BBC World Service had a network of transmitters set up for this reason.
-Companies such as Marconi had sophisticated mathematical models to work out precise frequencies that could be used in order that, let’s say the West Indies could hear the Queen’s Christmas broadcast.
+The ‘British Colonies’ relied on radio to keep in touch with the mother land and the BBC World Service had a network of transmitters set up for this reason.
+Companies around the world such as Marconi had sophisticated mathematical models to work out precise frequencies that could be used in order that, let’s say the West Indies could hear the Queen’s Christmas broadcast, with personnel present to ensure they stood up straight.
 An interesting example for the use of HF radio was a thing called Weather Fax.
 The Met Office used to (still do) transmit a facsimile signal containing low speed facsimile picture of weather fronts.
 Anyone with a radio receiver and Weather fax machine could have a print out of what was happening area by area.
 This was used heavily by shipping fleets and so on.